StefanLeng/gurps-gridless/README.md

 3. Support for non square tokens and all token sizes with proper Gurps movement (centered on the head of the creature with the body following).
 See below how to set up the token.

 4. Draw hex borders on Hex-Grids and enable proper GURPS movement on Hex-Grids (Version 0.7.0).
 To do that, I had to introduce my own token settings instead of some standard foundry settings.
 This will change the setup for all tokens in all scenes in the world.
-Therefore this has to be explizitily enabled in the module settings.
-Disabeling will restore the originl state. **It is important to disable the setting bevor disabeleing or deinstalling the moduel**, otherwise the token settings will be messed up.
-If that happens, reinstall the module and disable the seting before deinstalling. **Version 3.26.5 or higher of the About Face module is nessesary for correct movements on hex maps.**
+Therefore this has to be explizitly enabled in the module settings.
+Disabeling will restore the originl state. **It is important to disable the setting bevor disabeling or deinstalling the module**, otherwise the token settings will be messed up.
+If that happens, reinstall the module and disable the setting before deinstalling. **Version 3.26.5 or higher of the About Face module is nessesary for correct movements on hex maps.**

 ![hex border example](hexborder.png "Hex Border example")

-For background informattion how all this works, see *[here](background.md)*.
+For background information how all this works, see *[here](background.md)*.

 #### Limitations

 1. At the moment, the reach indicator shown on hex maps is the same than on gridless maps.
 The facing colors will not in all cases match up to the hex grid facings and the reach shown will not be a hex shape.
 I will try to do a proper hex reach indicator in a future version, but it is quite complicated.
 As the reach indicator is not as important on a hex grid than on gridless, I don't consider it a big limitation.

 2. The hex border has a bit ugly corners when zoomed in.
-The inner ring shoowing the token disposition is missing on hex grids.
-A nicer version that fixes thes issuse is in the works.
+The inner ring showing the token disposition is missing on hex grids.
+A nicer version that fixes this issues is in the works.

 3. There are some limitiations for tokens with locked rotation.
 See the token setup section for details.